 Considering to buy and download vorpX for yourself?
-There aren’t many reviews of this program, so I decided to do an article on vorpX after using it for over a year.
-Keep in mind, it is mostly for those who are new to a VR scene, and are not familiar with all the third-party programs.
+It’s 2020 and I’ve used this program for 6 years now and can give you all the pros and cons of personal experience.
+I’ve come to notice that there aren’t many reviews of this program, so I decided to do an article on vorpX.
+Keep in mind, it is mostly for those who are new to a VR scene and are not familiar with all the third-party programs.

 Introduction to VorpX